QiaLin/TextClassifier_NLP/README.md

 # TextClassifier_NLP
-### To predict your movie comment is either positive or negative with 78+% accuracy rate.
+### To predict your movie comment is either positive or negative with 78+% accuracy rate using bayes classifier
 ## How to run program

 1. Go to website